 A damaged heating element can prevent the water heater from functioning.
 However, it may be possible for a dual element system to continue operating at a lower level if one of the elements is still functional.
 Repairing this fault requires the replacement of the damaged element and may also require the thermostat be swapped out as well.
 To ensure the unit functions as the homeowner expects, the contractor may replace both sets.
 This should prevent the system from failing any time soon and reduces the need for Water Heaters Repair in Falls Church VA, in the immediate future.

 Some water heater components are used for safety purposes.
 For example, the pressure relief valve is used to ensure that excessive pressure will not build up inside the tank from heating the water.
 Too much internal pressure could cause the unit to explode and may result in serious damage to the home or its occupants.
 Another safety system found on the electric unit is an electrical switch that trips if the internal temperature is too high.
 This issue could develop when a heating element shorts or the thermostat fails to switch off.
 Testing these safety components is the best way to ensure their functionality.
-Contact the experts at All Plumbing Inc. for more information.
+Contact the experts at Business Name for more information.